 When to Use a Proxy vs VPN

 A proxy is ideal for browsing the web somewhat anonymously and either bypassing or enforcing content restrictions (like geo-blocked content).
-A VPN is ideal for those scenarios as well as preventing tracking by your ISP or another service, and securing sensitive data against hackers.
+According to PrivacyJournal, a VPN is ideal for those scenarios as well as preventing tracking by your ISP or another service, and securing sensitive data against hackers.

 Let’s take a closer look at specific use cases below.